AlbertoIHP/nodejsamazingenerator/README.md

 	```

-	Then at the model `src/api/mymodelname/mymodelname.model.js` remember to declare your bodyman Schema to use it as middleware on ExpressJS fetchs, declare the modelAttribute function which should return an Schema from Sequelize standard, and finally the definition of the model from Sequelize SDK as follow example:
+	Then at the model `src/api/mymodelname/mymodelname.model.js` a bodyman Schema will be generated to use it as middleware on ExpressJS fetchs, also will be declared the modelAttribute function which should return an Schema from Sequelize standard, and finally the definition of the model from Sequelize SDK as follow example:
 	```javascript
 	/* jshint indent: 2 */